Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 Neumann et al. predict the future blood glucose levels in type-1 diabetes patients during and after various types of physical activities in real-world conditions \cite{neumann2024data}.
 The study employs several machine learning and deep learning regression models, including XGBoost, Random Forest, LSTM, CNN-LSTM, and Dual-encoder models with an attention layer.
 The models use multiple data types, including continuous glucose monitoring data, insulin pump data, carbohydrate intake, exercise details (like intensity and duration), and physical activity-related information (e.g., number of steps and heart rate).
 The output is the predicted blood glucose level at future times, specifically at 10, 20, and 30 minutes after the inputs are recorded.
 Among many employed models, LSTM is the best-performing model for most patients.

 Although several machine-learning methods have been proposed to predict short-term postprandial responses of only a few metabolite biomarkers, less is explored over the important long-term responses of a wider range of health-related metabolites following dietary interventions.
 Wang et al. introduced a deep learning model, McMLP (Metabolic response predictor using coupled Multilayer Perceptrons), to fill this gap.
-McMLP consists of two coupled MLPs \cite{wang2023predicting_1}.
+McMLP consists of two coupled MLPs \cite{wang2025predicting}.
 The first MLP forecasts endpoint (i.e., after dietary interventions) microbial compositions from baseline (i.e., before dietary interventions) microbial and metabolomic profiles, and dietary intervention strategy.
 The second MLP uses these predicted endpoint microbial compositions, baseline metabolomic profiles as well as dietary intervention strategies to forecast endpoint metabolomic profiles.
 When McMLP is benchmarked with existing methods on synthetic data and six real data, it consistently yields a much better performance of predicting metabolic response than previous methods like random forest and GBR.

+Managing blood glucose remains a major challenge for individuals with diabetes, as traditional methods often lack the adaptability required for personalized care.
+Recently, RL has emerged as a promising approach for optimizing insulin delivery in Type 1 Diabetes Mellitus (T1DM)~\cite{denes2024reinforcement}.
+The proposed system integrates continuous glucose monitoring (CGM) noise and random carbohydrate intake to emulate real-world variability.
+A closed-loop simulator was developed using the Identifiable Virtual Patient (IVP) model, to serve as the RL environment.
+A Proximal Policy Optimization (PPO) agent was trained within this framework, achieving an average Time in Range (TIR) of 73\%—demonstrating superior glucose control compared to conventional strategies.
+This study introduces a personalized, RL-driven insulin therapy solution that adapts dynamically to individual physiology and lifestyle.
+By leveraging PPO in a realistic simulation environment, it offers a scalable foundation for closed-loop artificial pancreas systems, with significant potential to enhance long-term glycemic outcomes in clinical practice.

 Despite significant advancements in metabolic modeling and the integration of machine learning techniques for predicting metabolomic profiles, several open questions remain that could drive future research.
 One such question is to explore whether integrating multi-omics data (combining metagenomic, transcriptomic, and proteomic data) could further refine these predictions.
-Additionally, reinforcement learning could potentially be leveraged to generate better personalized dietary recommendations.